HCL insufficiency can affect affect the absorption of the food you eat as well as any supplements you might take.

 Hydrochloric acid creates an environment in which digestion can take place.
 So it plays an important role in the first step of digestion.

-For some people this insufficiency can be a factor in the development of bone loss since if digestion is incomplete, bone building minerals are not able to be absorbed as they should.
+For some people an insufficiency in normal hydrochloric acid in the body can be a factor in the development of bone loss since if digestion is incomplete, bone building minerals are not going to be absorbed as they should.

 and of course bone loss often accompanies the condition.

 But you should be aware that the condition often offers no obvious symptoms and persons with the condition have no clue that this could be the cause of their Osteopenia or Osteoporosis.

 So, if you are doing 'all the right things' and still finding that you experience continued bone loss and no improvement in your dexa scan results, you might want to ask your health care provider about doing HCL trial to determine if you have sufficient hydrochloric acid.